-SEAC considers that it is in practice impossible to monitor the number of children mouthing and ingesting jewellery, as well as the related health consequences.
+It is in practice impossible to monitor the number of children mouthing and ingesting jewellery, as well as the related health consequences.

 It is possible to follow up on the amounts of jewellery which do or do not comply with the regulation and thereby have a proxy for the potential exposure to children.
-The outcome of the enforcement activities could be monitored, on national level as well as on community level.
+The outcome of the enforcement activities could be monitored, on national level as well as on Community level.